nrfconnect/sdk-sidewalk/README.rst

 ************

 Git LFS is required to pull Sidewalk libraries correctly.

-Check version of Git LFS installed in your os, if any:
+Check the version of Git LFS installed in your OS, if there is any:

 .. parsed-literal::
    :class: highlight

    git lfs version

-Expected result is similar to the one (version numbers might be different):
+Expected result is as follows (version number might be different):

 .. parsed-literal::
    :class: highlight

    git-lfs/2.9.2 (GitHub; linux amd64; go 1.13.5)

-When Git LFS is not installed the result is:
+When Git LFS is not installed, the result is as follows:

 .. parsed-literal::
    :class: highlight

    git: 'lfs' is not a git command.
 See 'git --help'.

-To install Git LFS visit: https://git-lfs.github.com
+To install Git LFS, go to: https://git-lfs.github.com.

 When Git LFS in not installed, the following build error appears: